zalando-stups/documentation/components/odd.rst

 .. _odd:

 ===
-Odd
+odd
 ===

-**Odd** is the SSH bastion host which allows connecting to private EC2 instances from the outside world.
+**odd** is the SSH bastion host which allows connecting to private EC2 instances from the outside world.

 How to use
 ==========